 Putting aside additional savings to fund a “work optional” lifestyle is a fantastic idea in theory, but most Americans would find it quite difficult to only live on 30% of their income without making DRASTIC changes.
 If you are willing to downsize, live with roommates in a cheaper part of town, eat beans and rice, drive an old car/take the bus, and limit purchases, you could be successful at FIRE.
-However, this level of deprivation may cause unintended sacrifices that impact your social life and happiness (see Lisa’s story here).
+However, this level of deprivation may cause unintended sacrifices that impact your social life and happiness.

-My personal take on FIRE is to find your happy medium.
+Our take on FIRE is to find your happy medium.
 For example, you absolutely should increase your savings rate incrementally every year if you can afford to do so, but initially choose an amount that’s attainable.
-To help you get started, these are the questions I encourage my clients to consider:
+To help you get started, these are the questions we encourage clients to consider:

 1) What is your current cash flow?